-Select ISO Image if the ISO file is directly accessible on your client.
-Click Browse, select the ISO file, and click OK.
+Select ISO Image if the image file is directly accessible on your client.
+Click Browse, select the ISO, DMG or IMG file, and click OK.
 The filename appears next to the Browse button.

-- Select Remote Server ISO Image if your ISO file is on a remote server.
-Remote ISO files must be pre-configured by an administrator for the mapping to appear here.
-See Virtual Media File Server Setup (File Server ISO Images Only).
-Select the Hostname, then select the ISO file from the Image list.
-Enter the file server's username and password. - 3.
-Click OK to map the selected file to the target.
+ISO Image Browse...
+Raritan.iso

+file from the Image list.
+Enter the file server's username and password.

+3. Click OK to map the selected file to the target.
 A message appears to show virtual media is connected.